-- 5 Select a timeslice from the Timeslice list, or use the forward or back arrows to step through the available timeslices. - Tip The vertical blue bar on the graph indicates the currently selected timeslice. - 6 Click Transaction Detail (in the lower right corner of the right pane) to open the Summary view for the transaction.
-For more information about this view, see "Real User (APM) Performance Detail View" on page 118. - 7 Hover your cursor over a pin to open a quick view of metrics for that location.
+- 5 Select a timeslice from the Timeslice list, or use the forward or back arrows to step through the available timeslices. - 1 | TIP: The vertical blue bar on the graph indicates the currently selected timeslice. - 6 Click Transaction Detail (in the lower right corner of the right pane) to open the Summary view for the transaction.
+For more information about this view, see Real User (APM) Performance detail view. - 7 Hover your cursor over a pin to open a quick view of metrics for that location.